-The goal of the Community Development Investment (CDI) Grant Program is to incent downtown community development in the state of Wisconsin.
+The goal of the Community Development Investment (CDI) Grant Program is to incent primarily downtown community development in the state of Wisconsin.

 Community and Economic Opportunity: Community Development